 What’s the secret to a long-lasting friendship?
 According to some studies, women in their late 20s and early 30s have a harder time staying in touch with old friends because of the demands of work, family, and small kids.
 It’s only at age 40 when women start reconnecting.
 This, as it happens, is a mistake women are making, and the reason they don’t have the long-lasting friendships they want.
 Because the scientific secret to a long-lasting friendship is actually not very scientific at all: It’s to keep in touch.

 The best way to keep in touch these days is through social media: Facebook, Twitter, Skype, and Instagram.
-While a lot of people will dismiss social media as an egocentric place where the lonelies try to fluff up their lives, data collected by the The Science of Friendship demonstrates that people are not only making new friends online, they’re creating deep, meaningful relationships.
-According to the website, over 68 percent of those surveyed made a friend they considered a close friend in the last year, and over 80 percent of those close friendships were made online.
-That’s over 54 percent who have made a close friend online in the last year — a confidante that they have never met in real life, but a contact no less significant.
-Of all the respondents, 89.1 percent cited making new friends as their chief motivation for using social media.
+While a lot of people will dismiss social media as an egocentric place where the “lonelies” try to fluff up their lives, data collected by the The Science of Friendship demonstrates that people are not only making new friends online, they’re creating deep, meaningful relationships.
+According to this website, over 68% of those surveyed made a friend they considered a close friend in the last year, and over 80% of those close friendships were made online.
+That’s over 54% who have made a close friend online in the last year — a confidant that they have never met in real life, but a contact no less significant.
+Of all the respondents, over 89% cited making new friends as their chief motivation for using social media.